rachit-noob/Monsoon-CreditTech-assessment/README.md

         data2 : Data with imputed null values and oversampled using SMOTE data3 : Data with filled null values using mode for cat cols and median for numerical cols.

         Both the Random forest model and XGBoost model performed well on Data2.
+Achieved an accuracy of upto 90%.
         And the XGBoost model was performing slightly better.
         Hence trained a final XGBoost model.